TimRoith/BregmanLearning/README.md

       <img src="https://latex.codecogs.com/svg.latex?J_\delta(\theta)=J(\theta)+\frac1\delta\|\theta\|^2." title="el-net"/>
 </p>

+and stores the information which parameters are non-zero.

 ## Initialization

 We use a *sparse initialization strategy* by initializing parameters non-zero with a small probability.